montevideo-tech/moq-js/lib/README.md

 npm run dev
 ```

-This build the library continuously as you make changes.
+This builds the library continuously as you make changes.

 ## License